NLeSC-slides/2023-06-19-ds-cr/documentation/00_title.md

 ## A good README file

 + README file is first thing a user/collaborator sees
-+ What should be included as a bare minimum in README files?
++ What should be included in README files?
 <ul>
   <li contenteditable="true">...</li>
   <li contenteditable="true">...</li>